ROCm/atmi/examples/README.md

 ```
 Note- If HSAIL-HLC-Stable is used.
 The tests have to be compiled with CFLAGS=-DDUMMY_ARGS=1.
-Example make all -DDUMMY_ARGS=1
+Example make all -DDUMMY_ARGS=1.
+Make sure to have the compiler and cloc installed in opt/amd/bin and the runtime in opt/hsa/ as per the instructions in INSTALL.md

 #For building HSA examples.
 cd hsa